benrodenhaeuser/benrodenhaeuser.github.io/_drafts/understanding-sinatra.md

 end
 ```

+As the `Frankie::Application` *class* receives the `call` from the web server, it passes the `call` to `prototype`.
+The middleware nodes process the request (encoded in `env`), until finally, the `Frankie::Application` instance fronting the chain is `call`ed.
+The instance duplicates itself and invokes `call!` on the duplicate, with the latter handling the request.
+It’s pretty clever, right?
+It’s also exactly how Sinatra does it.

-Now return to our use case of cookie-based session management.
-We add a `session` method for accessing the session object.
-This simply wraps the session object provided by Rack:
+As intended, setting up middleware is really easy now.
+For illustration, return to our use case of cookie-based session management.
+Let’s add a `session` method for accessing the session object.
+It simply wraps the session object provided by Rack:

 ```ruby
 module